 ►Discounts are similarly available for items like toiletries, and are always clearly and markedly displayed.
 As in other major supermarkets abroad, the product line bearing the supermarket’s brand name is often cheaper than other brands.
 Migros also has its own budget brand.

-Visiting Zurich►Buy a Zurich Card.
-If you plan on visiting the major museums, using public transport often and enjoying a lake or river cruise, it is wise to purchase a Zurich Card (20 CHF for adults for 24 hours, 40 CHF for 72 hours) which grants you free entrance to around 40 museums and galleries, allows you to travel for free across a large area (including Uetliberg) on all means of public transport, includes a free lake and river cruise, free entry to a couple of clubs and discounts on other attractions.
+►Buy a Zurich Card.
+Those that plan on visiting the major museums, using public transport often and enjoying a lake or river cruise, it is wise to purchase a Zurich Card (20 CHF for adults for 24 hours, 40 CHF for 72 hours) which grants holders free entrance to around 40 museums and galleries, allows commuters to travel for free across a large area (including Uetliberg) on all means of public transport, includes a free lake and river cruise, free entry to a couple of clubs and discounts on other attractions.

-Transport►Live close to your work place.
+►Live close to ones work place.
 Public transport is expensive in Switzerland and even as little as a 30-minute train commuting ride can end up costing around 20 CHF.
-Added to this, the difference in renting prices between Zurich and its surrounding suburbs is not that great, (although it becomes substantial if you cross into a neighbouring canton) making long commutes not usually worth the time and money.
+Added to this, the difference in renting prices between Zurich and its surrounding suburbs is not that great, (although it becomes substantial if one has to cross into a neighbouring canton) making long commutes not usually worth the time and money.

-►Commute by bike - If you live close to your work place.
-Bikes are everywhere in Zurich, and this is not surprising since they can save you a lot of money by reducing daily public transport fees.
-After the initial cost of purchasing a bicycle, you need to make sure to purchase a ‘bicycle license’ which comes in the form of a sticker you place on your bike.
-This costs less than 10 CHF per year, is obligatory and covers you for any personal liability for up to 2 million CHF.
-Do note that if you get caught riding a bike without the given licence, the fine is 40 CHF.
+►Commute by bike - Bikes are everywhere in Zurich, and this is not surprising since they can save commuters a lot of money by reducing daily public transport fees.
+After the initial cost of purchasing a bicycle, riders need to make sure to purchase a ‘bicycle license’ which comes in the form of a sticker that one places on the bike.
+This costs less than 10 CHF per year, is obligatory and covers the rider for any personal liability for up to 2 million CHF.
+Do note that if one gets caught riding a bike without the given licence, the fine is 40 CHF.

 ►Get discounts and special fares.
-If you have to commute, look for discounts and special fares.
-If you are under 25 years of age, you get about 50 percent discount on certain tickets like the 6-day travel pass and the monthly pass.
-If you are over 25, commute daily and also plan on travelling around Switzerland, purchase the half-fare card.
-This costs 150 CHF and gives you a half price discount on all public transport tickets across Switzerland for a year.
-If you are purchasing a ticket from a ticket machine you get your discount by pressing the ½ button.
-Also remember that if transporting a bicycle, or a dog which does not fit in a bag, you need to purchase a ticket supplement.
+Those that have to commute should look for discounts and special fares.
+People are under 25 years of age get about a 50 percent discount on certain tickets like the 6-day travel pass and the monthly pass.
+Those over 25 who commute daily and also plan on travelling around Switzerland can purchase the half-fare card.
+This costs 150 CHF and gives holders a half price discount on all public transport tickets across Switzerland for a year.
+If purchasing a ticket from a ticket machine one gets the discount by pressing the ½ button.
+Also remember that if transporting a bicycle, or a dog which does not fit in a bag, it is necessary to purchase a ticket supplement.

-►Book a day pass at your local commune if you want to explore Switzerland.
-If you contact your local commune (‘Gemeinde’ in German) in advance, you can book and purchase a day pass valid all over Switzerland on the SBB CFF FFS network for the price of about 50 CHF/24h (prices vary according to region and location).
+►Book a day pass at the local commune to explore Switzerland.
+If one contacts the local commune (‘Gemeinde’ in German) in advance, they can book and purchase a day pass valid all over Switzerland on the SBB CFF FFS network for the price of about 50 CHF/24h (prices vary according to region and location).
 Cable cars are typically not included because they are served by a different transport company.

-Shopping►Avoid the city centre.
-While Bahnhofstrasse is appealing for the range of products available and its central location, it is one of the most expensive retail areas in the world, and the price you pay for your goods will reflect this.
+►Avoid the city centre.
+While Bahnhofstrasse is appealing for the range of products available and its central location, it is one of the most expensive retail areas in the world, and the price one pays for their goods will reflect this.
 Ask around and go instead to shopping malls around Zurich, where prices can be markedly less.

 ►Purchase English language books online.
 English language bookshops in Zurich are well-stocked but not cheap.
 The best solution to avoid paying for overpriced reading material is to make use of online book stores.
 Play.com not only delivers to Switzerland but also charges no extra fee for the service.
 The same applies to English language magazines which can be purchased from the Zurich main station but are also expensive.
 A subscription via the magazine’s website is usually the best option.